-- It must be a single parent household, unless one parent is providing care for the other parent who is disabled; and - The caregiver would normally be required to meet a work requirement; and - Is needed at home to care for a child, spouse, parent, or grandparent who lives in the household, is disabled and does not attend school full-time; and - No one else is available to provide this care. - Such care will not be necessary for more than 6 months, or the family has made other care arrangements that will be completed within 6 months, or the family is attempting to make other care arrangements, including application for HCB or MR/DD waiver. - 3.
-Late Onset Of Incapacity
+- It must be a single parent household, unless one parent is providing care for the other parent who is disabled; and - The caregiver would normally be required to meet a work requirement; and - Is needed at home to care for a disabled family member who resides in the home and is not a full-time student; and - Medical documentation must be provided to support the need for the parent to remain in the home to care for and monitor the disabled family member; and - No one else is available to provide this care. - Such care will not be necessary for more than 6 months, or the family has made other care arrangements that will be completed within 6 months, or the family is attempting to make other care arrangements, including application for HCB or I/DD waiver.

+3. Late Onset Of Incapacity

 Clients who experience the onset of a temporary incapacity after the 55th month of WV WORKS may qualify for a one-time extension of up to 6 months while undergoing treatment for the injury or illness.
 The Worker must obtain a decision of incapacity from MRT, and the decision must indicate that the individual will be able to engage in gainful employment following the period of incapacity.
+The MRT process must be started immediately upon receiving notice of the illness or injury so that a decision may be obtained from MRT before the client reaches his 60th month of benefits.
 Failure of the client to accept or continue treatment for the illness or injury before the extension begins will result in denial of the request.
 Failure to cooperate following the beginning of the extension period will result in case closure.